TeaBizzy/foodie/README.md

 # Project Description

-This project is an web application called Foodie built with React for the front-end and Rails for the API.
-The application allows users to swipe on resturants near by in real-time.
-Data is stored by the API server using PostgreSQL and the client application communicates with the API server over HTTP in a JSON format.
+Foodie is a revolutionary web application that simplifies the process of choosing a restaurant.
+The application utilizes a unique swiping feature, allowing users to easily browse through nearby restaurants in real-time.
+The front-end of the application is built using React, which provides a smooth and intuitive user experience.
+The back-end is built using Rails, which communicates with a PostgreSQL database to store and retrieve data, and it communicates with the client over HTTP in a JSON format.

-The project utilizes React hooks, axios, JSX, HTML, JavaScript, CSS, Ruby on Rails, PSQL, and several other dependencies.
+The project utilizes a wide range of technologies such as React hooks, axios, JSX, HTML, JavaScript, CSS, Ruby on Rails, PSQL, and several other dependencies.
+It also utilizes Google Places API to get nearby restaurants.

-The project is open source and contributions can be made through the provided GitHub link.
-Contact information for the project team is also provided.
+Foodie is open source and contributions can be made through the provided GitHub link.
+The team behind this project is made up of experienced developers who are dedicated to creating a high-quality product.
+With this in mind, the project utilizes a wide range of technologies such as React, Axios, JSX, HTML, JavaScript, CSS, Ruby on Rails, PSQL and several other dependencies.
+The project team can be contacted directly through the provided email addresses for any further questions or inquires.

+To get started with this project, you will need npm, node, ruby, rails and postgres installed on your computer.
+You can then create a new repository from the template, clone it, and follow the provided instructions for installing gems, creating a database, and running the server and client.
+The application can be accessed by starting the server and launching the client in separate terminals.

 <!-- GETTING STARTED -->
 ## Getting Started